hardaker/draft-hardaker-dnsop-root-zone-publication-list-guidelines/draft-hardaker-dnsop-root-zone-publication-list-guidelines.md

 ## Guidelines related to the list of publication points

+- the list of publication points must be machine readable

-- the list of publication points must not be limited to an particular size
+- the list of publication points must not be limited to an particular size.

-- the list of publication points should include publication points hosted from multiple organizations
+- the list of publication points should include publication points hosted from multiple organizations.

 - the list of publication points should include a service endpoint from IANA itself.

+- the list of publication points must be verifiable as complete through the use of a cryptographic checksum.

+- the list of publication points should be cryptographically verifiable as to its origin.

+- the list of publication points must include multiple fetching protocols.
+Specifically it is recommended that it include both https and AXFR based sources.

+- each item in the list of publication points must be individually complete and usable in isolation.

+- each item in the list of publication points must be a unique URL.

+- each item in the list of publication points should be routinely verified as to its functioning status or else removed from the list.

 ## Guidelines related to entries in the list of publication points

 - each publication point should make use of widely geographically distributed service points.

+- each publication point must be globally available without imposed source-based or other filtering.

-- each publication point should be robust in its own right
+- each publication point should be robust in its own right, with its contents verifiable as being complete as to the full contents of the IANA DNS root zone.

 - https based publication points should offer service equivalent to existing Content Delivery Networks (CDNs) today.